-Hence, it is advisable to go for rust inhibitors when you buy the car.
+Hence, it is advisable to go for rust inhibitors when you buy a car.
 As they say, prevention is always better than cure.
 Once the rust sets in, it is nearly impossible to get rid of.
 Even if you manage to, it’ll cost you a fortune.
-Here are some tips regarding rust inhibitor for cars:
+Here are some tips regarding rust inhibitors for cars:

-- – Keep in mind that painted surfaces will not oxidise; however, metal surfaces that are bare will.
+- Keep in mind that painted surfaces will not oxidize; however, metal surfaces that are bare will.
 You need to protect these bare surfaces from the elements.
 When you buy the car, getting an automobile rust inhibitor will do the trick.
-You could apply it onto the bare surface and keep retouching it from time to time to get the best results.
+You could apply it to the bare surface and keep retouching it from time to time to get the best results.

-- – It is best if you keep some touch up paint ready with you at all times.
+- It is best if you keep some touch-up paint-ready with you at all times.
 Haven’t cleaned your car in a while?
 Haven’t been too careful when it comes to rust protection?
 Well, it’s okay.
 There’s still time.
-You can go through the external surface of your car and point out places that you think needs retouching.
-When it doubt, just apply a coat of paint.
-A coating of rust proof paint can go a long way in protecting your car from rust and corrosion.
+You can go through the external surface of your car and point out places that you think need retouching.
+When in doubt, just apply a coat of paint.
+A coating of rust-proof paint can go a long way in protecting your car from rust and corrosion.